-Which ingredients should I look for in a body lotion?
+What ingredients should I look for in a body lotion?

-"Ceramides are fats that help to hold the skin cells together and form a protective layer that seals in moisture, and keeps pollutants out of your skin," Rodney said.
-"On the other hand, hyaluronic acid is a sugar that can hold up to a thousand times its weight in water.
-When used in a body lotion, hyaluronic acid draws moisture into the skin, and holds it there.
-It prevents evaporation of moisture from our skin into cold dry air."
+"Ceramides are fats that help to hold the skin cells together and form a protective layer that seals in moisture, and keeps pollutants out of your skin," explains Rodney.
+On the other hand, hyaluronic acid, a sugar that can hold up to a thousand times its weight in water, "draws moisture into the skin and holds it there, [preventing] evaporation of moisture from our skin into cold dry air," she adds.

-Dermatologist-recommended body lotions
+The best dermatologist-recommended body lotions

 Using the power of glycerin, shea butter and antioxidants to smooth and lock in moisture, this lotion is a favorite of Dr. Jennifer Chwalek, a dermatologist at Union Square Laser Dermatology in New York.

-"I really like La Roche-Posay Lipikar Balm AP+," Chwalek said.
+"I really like La Roche-Posay Lipikar Balm AP+," Chwalek says.
 "It contains the humectant glycerin, which helps the skin retain moisture.
 It also has shea butter, which is rich in fatty acids like linoleic acid and antioxidants like vitamin A and E. This can help to moisturize and calm dry, irritated skin.
 In addition, this moisturizer has niacinamide, which improves the barrier function of the skin and reduces inflammation."

-If you have eczema-prone skin, then Gmyrek and Chwalek recommend using this because of the glycerin, colloidal oatmeal and ceramides in the formula.
+If you have eczema-prone skin, Gmyrek and Chwalek recommend using this because of the glycerin, colloidal oatmeal and ceramides in the formula.
 It's also fragrance-free, making it safe for eczema-prone skin.

 The formula was made with avocado perseose and sunflower oil distillate that can help soothe and replenish skin.
 It's also fragrance-free and safe for sensitive skin.

-MacGregor loves this moisturizer so much that she keeps in most rooms of her house, while Garshick likes how the texture is oil-free and never leaves behind a greasy consistency.
+MacGregor loves this moisturizer so much that she keeps it in most rooms of her house, while Garshick likes how the texture is oil-free and never leaves behind a greasy consistency.

-"It is non-comedogenic and oil-free, making it okay to use on the face and body without leaving the skin feeling greasy," Garshick said.
+"It is non-comedogenic and oil-free, making it okay to use on the face and body without leaving the skin feeling greasy," Garshick says.
 "It also uses a patented MVE Delivery technology to help deliver moisturizing ingredients all day and night."